dmachard/go-dnscollector/doc/transformers.md

 ### Traffic Reducer

-Use this transformer to detect repetitive traffic
+Use this transformer to detect repetitive traffic.
+A query or reply is repeated when the following criterias are the same.

+The following criterias are used:
+- server identity
+- operation
+- qname or qname+1
+- query ip
+- qtype

 Options:
 - `repetitive-traffic-detector`: (boolean) detect repetitive traffic
+- `qname-plus-one`: (boolean) use qname+1 instead of the complete one
 - `watch-interval`: (integer) watch interval in seconds

 Default values: